BDWiii/ProjectManager/README.md

-# 🚀 LangGraph Multi-Agent Project Planner
+# 🚀 LangGraph Multi-Agent Project Manager

 Welcome to the **next generation of intelligent project automation** — a powerful agentic system that turns vague ideas into detailed, actionable plans.
 Whether you're building a flat, launching a startup, or mapping out a complex project, this system transforms raw intent into structured reports—with cost, time, and market insights—**in seconds**.